rfitzp/EPEC/Sphinx/FluxNamelist.rst

   Flag for interpolating gFiles
 TIME
-  Experimental time (ms) (only relevant when INTG = 1) NPSI
+  Experimental time (ms) (only relevant when INTG = 1) RW
+  Radius of resistive wall (units of minor radius) NPSI
   Number of points in PsiN grid
 PACK